 From Friday 24th to Monday 27th October, 2014, these communities will come together for the second annual national gathering: Protecting our Heritage.
 Embracing the future.
 To be held on the land of the Yuggera people at Ivory’s Rock near Ipswich in South East Queensland, this exciting event will bring together farmers, conservationists, Traditional Owners, scientists, fishers, climate activists and ordinary people from all walks of life for three days of inspiring workshops and discussion.

-The gathering will include a mix of formal plenaries, training workshops and presentations but the majority of the agenda will be defined by the participants using an ‘open space’ model.
-Participants will be invited to put forward workshop and discussion topics, and there will be opportunities to adapt the agenda through the course of the meeting to reflect the needs/wants of participants.
+As well as a great line up of inspiring speakers and top-notch trainers, the agenda will in large part be shaped by participants through the process of “open space”.
+Participants will be invited to put forward workshop and discussion topics, and there will be opportunities to adapt the agenda through the course of the meeting to reflect the needs/wants of the people there.

 In May last year, the inaugural national gathering, Our Land Our Water Our Future, saw over 250 people gather at Kurri Kurri in the Hunter Valley.
 Since then, the movement has grown from strength to strength and this year we are expecting an even larger gathering.
 Places are limited so please register early!